el-moudni-hicham/keycloak-access-management-getting-started/README.md

 2. Click Add user.

-3. Fill in the form with the values
+3. Fill in the form with the values.

 4. Click Create.